elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 - Then it measures the error (networks output (prediction) vs. the expected output)

-- It then computes how much each neuron in the last hidden layer contributed to each output neuron’s error
+- It then computes how much each neuron in the last hidden layer contributed to each output neuron's error

 - It traverses the network in reverse, computing errors from previous layer
     - until it reaches the input layer